Product Recommendation Email: Best Practices, Examples & More

 A product recommendation email is an email in which a company recommends a product or service to a customer.
-These emails can be sent to customers who have already purchased from the company, or to potential customers who may be interested in the product.
+These emails can be sent to customers who have already purchased from the company based on past purchases or to potential customers who may be interested in the product based on browsing history.

 Ecommerce recommendations are personalized suggestions for products or services that a customer might be interested in, based on their previous purchase history or browsing behavior.

 How do you write a product recommendation email?